opnsense/tools/README.md

 * distfiles:	remove the distfiles set
 * iso:		remove iso image
 * kernel:	remove the kernel set
-* memstick:	remove memstick images
 * nano:		remove nano image
 * packages:	remove the packages set
 * release:	remove the release set
+* serial:	remove serial image
 * src:		reset the kernel/base build directory
 * stage:	reset the main staging area
+* vga:		remove vga image

 The ports tree has a few of our modifications and is sometimes a bit ahead of FreeBSD.
 In order to keep the local changes, a skimming